andgregor/dayZ-Lighting/README.md

 Parameters
 ---------

 **DZE_RequireGenerator** : Require a running Epoch generator, in the vicinity, to allow lighting of houses and towers.
-The generator logic hasn't really changed in this version, awaiting further testing.
+The generator logic hasn't really changed in this version.

-**DZE_StreetLights** : Set to false to switch off street lights within a specified range of the player (Under Testing).
+**DZE_StreetLights** : Set to false to switch off street lights within a specified range of the player.

 **DZE_HouseLights** : Set to true to light up houses around the player.